 Stomach of the Degu

 The stomach is a so-called full stomach.
-It is only moderately muscular and therefore cannot independently transport the knitted food to the next part of the intestine.
-The following nutritional portions supposedly take over that task.
+It is only moderately muscled and can therefore not independently transport the food to the next part of the intestine.
+The following food portions supposedly take over that task.

-The cecum is the so-called yeast chamber.
-The fine dietary fibers that are converted into proteins, vitamin B complex and vitamin K by the special bacteria go there.
-The cecum keys are recovered from the cecum.
+The cecum is the so-called fermentation chamber.
+This is where the fine dietary fibers go that are converted into proteins, vitamin B complex and vitamin K by the special bacteria.
+From the cecum arise the cecum droppings that are absorbed back.

 Diabetes & Degus

-To avoid diabetes, you should not give fresh fruit, nor any other sugar and starchy components.
-This is also important when choosing the food.
-Degus should be fed a high fiber diet of at least 20% fiber and a starch content of no more than 6-7%.
+To prevent diabetes, you should not give fresh fruits and other sugar and starchy components.
+This is also important when choosing the feed.
+Degus should be fed a high crude fiber diet of at least 20% fiber and a starch content of no more than 6-7%.

-Degus don't like to live alone.
-It is optimal to maintain a community consisting of several females or a castrated male and several females.
-They become very confidential and are easy to tame if one deals with them intensively.
+Degus do not like to live alone.
+It is optimal to keep a community consisting of several females or a castrated male and several females.
+They become very confidential and are easy to tame if one is intensively involved with them.

-The cage location must be draft-free.
+The location of the cage must be draught-free.
 Since degus like to bathe in the sun, direct sunlight in the morning and evening is very pleasant for them.
-However, they must also always have shade available and the ambient temperature must not exceed 32 ° C. It is best to place the cage in a raised place so that the animals do not feel that they are prey.
+However, they must also always have shade available and the ambient temperature must not exceed 32°C. It is best to place the cage on an elevated spot so that the animals do not feel that they are prey.

 Size of the Degu Cage

-When keeping up to 4 degus of the same sex, a minimum size of 100 x 50 x 100 cm (W x D x H) is recommended.
+When keeping up to 5 degus of the same sex, a minimum size of 130 x 60 x 100 cm (W x D x H) is recommended.
 A larger, more structured cage allows for more movement.
-Extra free range under supervision promotes their natural behavior, such as exploring and playing.
+Supervised free range encourages their natural behavior such as exploring and playing.

-The raised animals need a lot of activities and exercise.
-You can offer this to them by properly arranging the cage.
-Multiple houses, seating areas at different heights, clay and cork tubes and climbing branches belong in every cage.
-In order to satisfy their pronounced urge to move, degus are very happy with a running wheel with a closed tread and a minimum diameter of 30 cm.
-A sand bath with chinchilla sand to clean the coat should not be missed.
+The cheerful animals need a lot of activities and exercise.
+You can provide them with this by providing the correct cage design.
+Several houses, seats at different heights, clay and cork pipes and climbing branches belong in every cage.
+In order to satisfy their pronounced urge to move, degus are very happy with a closed-tread running wheel with a minimum diameter of 33 cm.
+A sand bath with chinchilla sand to clean the fur should also not be missed.
 We also recommend providing food in stable clay or ceramic bowls and water in drinking bottles.
-You should provide sufficient hay of good quality in a coverable hay rack.
+Sufficient hay of good quality should be given daily in a coverable hay rack.

 Ground cover for Degus

 The litter must be well absorbent and odor-binding.
 A thick layer of litter makes it possible to build corridors.
-It is important to change the litter regularly (it is best to clean the urine corners daily).
-Bedding types made of linen or straw, such as cozy bedding or Bed O´Linum, are particularly well suited for this.
+It is important to change the bedding regularly (it is best to clean the urine corners daily).

-It is important to monitor the animal well every day.
-Only someone who knows the animal well will notice, for example, when it behaves differently, turns away from the group or the owner or isolates it and if it eats and drinks less.
-Weight loss and changes in feces and urination can also indicate a disease.
+It is important to check the animal well every day.
+Only someone who knows the animal well will notice, for example, when it behaves differently, turns away or isolates itself from the group or owner, and when it eats and drinks less.
+Weight loss and changed behavior in terms of dropping and urinating can also indicate a disease.

-In addition, sick animals often also show reduced washing and care behavior.
+In addition, sick animals also often show reduced washing and grooming behaviour.
 This makes the coat rough.
-Indications of pain include a curved back, a crouched posture, a wavy coat, half-closed eyes, and gnashing of teeth.
+Indications of pain include a hunched back, hunched posture, wavy fur, half-closed eyes, and gnashing of teeth.
 If the degu shows any of these symptoms, the vet should definitely be consulted.